AndreaBruno97/Webapp-I-Exam/README.md

 ## REST API server

-- GET `/api/vehicles` (no need for cookie)
+- GET `/api/vehicles`
+Lists all the vehicles in the system (no need for cookie)
   - No input
   - Gives a list of vehicle objects: {id, category, brand, model}

-- POST `/api/login` (no need for cookie)
+- POST `/api/login`
+Allows a user to log in (no need for cookie)
   - Receives authentication info {username, password}
   - Sets the cookie

 - GET `/api/user`
-  - Checks cookie to verify if the user is authenticated
+Verifies if the user is authenticated
+  - Checks cookie
   - No response (status 401 means unauthorized)

 - POST `/api/logout`
+Allows a user to log out
   - Checks cookie
   - No response (clears cookie)

 - GET `/api/rentals`
+Gives the list of rentals of the authenticated user
   - Checks cookie
-  - Gives a list of rentals of the user {id, userId, vehicleId, startDay, endDay,  carCategory,  age,  driversNumber, estimatedKm, insurance,  price}
+  - Gives a list of rentals {id, userId, vehicleId, startDay, endDay,  carCategory,  age,  driversNumber, estimatedKm, insurance,  price}

 - DELETE `/api/rentals/:id`
+Deletes a rental with specified id
-  - Receives the id of the rental to delete
+  - Receives the id of the rental
   - No response (only status)

 - GET `/api/rentals/past`
+Returns the number of past rentals of the authenticated user
   - Checks cookie
   - Gives the number of past rentals {num}

 - POST `/api/stubpayment`
+API that simulates the interaction with an extern bank: checks the presence of the fields
   - Receives credit card information {fullName , cardNumber , cvv}
   - No response (only status)

 - GET `/api/vehicles/occupied`
+Given a car category, a start and an end date, checks the percentage of occupied cars and the number of free ones
-  - Receives category, start date and end date of the rental as query parameters (?category= &startDay= &endDay=)
+  - Receives filters as query parameters (?category= &startDay= &endDay=)
   - Gives the percentage of occupied vehicles and the number of free ones {prec, free}

 - POST `/api/rentals`
+Given rental information, accepts a new rental for an authenticated user
   - Receives a new rental {category ,startDay ,endDay ,estimatedkm ,age ,drivers ,insurance ,price}
   - No response (only status)